Watch the full movie here.

 For crying scenes they blew menthol into our eyes.
 Tears then gushed painlessly.

 That's Amedeo on the left.
 We're pals to this day.

 An Italian release, with an alternate title ("Wolves Attack in a Pack")

 Director Phil Karlson showing me how he wants me to do a scene

 Let's try distracting the guard with some strawberries.
+Or something.